 Undergraduate students are required to bring laptops that meet the University's minimum standards for their graduating class.
-Carolina Computing Initiative (CCI) ensures that students have access to high-quality computers and exceptional support services.
+The Carolina Computing Initiative (CCI) ensures that students have access to high-quality computers and exceptional support services.
 All CCI laptops come with a standard software package, warranty, and protection plans.

-All CCI laptop package purchases are made through the Tech Shop, the technology division of the UNC Student Stores (919-962-8534).
-Many students who choose a CCI laptop package are eligible for financial assistance with purchasing the laptop.
-Laptop grants that cover the entire cost of the CCI laptop package are awarded to incoming students throughout the summer.
+CCI laptops are offered at deeper discounts than standard educational pricing, and many students are eligible for laptop grants that cover the entire cost of a CCI laptop package.
 New students can apply for this need-based financial aid by submitting the College Board CSS/Financial Aid Profile to UNC-Chapel Hill.
+Purchase your laptop or use your laptop grant at the Tech Shop, the technology division of the UNC Student Stores.

-Students who opt to bring a different model laptop are still required to bring a laptop that meets the technology requirements specified by the University.
+Students who opt not to purchase a CCI machine are still required to bring a laptop that meets the technology requirements specified by the University.

+Students with CCI laptops receive on-site tech support, hardware repair, and loaner laptops through the ITS Service Desk.
 While software and operating system support is available through the ITS Service Desk for non-CCI laptops, the level of support for students who own a CCI laptop is higher.
 Hardware support and loaner laptops are available on campus for students who own CCI laptops, while for non-CCI laptops, hardware support is the responsibility of the student.

-For more information about the advantages of owning a CCI model, visit cci.unc.edu/new-students/why-buy-cci.
+For more information about the advantages of owning a CCI model, visit cci.unc.edu.